helix-editor/helix/docs/architecture.md

 file.

 A `View` represents an open split in the UI.
 It holds the currently open document ID and other related state.
+Views encapsulate the gutter, status line, diagnostics, and the inner area where the code is displayed.

 > NOTE: Multiple views are able to display the same document, so the document
 > contains selections for each view.
 To retrieve, `document.selection()` takes
 > a `ViewId`.

+`Info` is the autoinfo box that shows hints when awaiting another key with bindings like `g` and `m`.
+It is attached to the viewport as a whole.

-The `Editor` holds the global state: all the open documents, a tree representation of all the view splits, and a registry of language servers.
+The `Editor` holds the global state: all the open documents, a tree representation of all the view splits, the configuration, and a registry of language servers.
 To open or close files, interact with the editor.

 ## LSP